 But that’s not what Conal is after.
 His approach is interesting exactly because he argues that it is possible to find simple denotations.
 This subtle point makes Conal’s approach simultaneously attractive and unrealistic.
 I’ll demonstrate this with two examples from my own work experience.

 Env -> Result a.
-Still, this is a very simple DSL that only supports evaluation.
+Still, this is a very simple DSL that

 In reality, the main reason people make DSLs instead of using general-purpose languages is the ability to analyze DSL programs.
 One important feature of FPF is that it could pretty-print a program into a nice PDF.
 That poses an obvious problem — not every two semantically equivalent programs (under the interpretation semantics) result in equally nice PDFs.
 Inlining is a semantically sound transformation, but when our users get PDFs with all the definitions inlined, they get angry.